God Loveth His Children

-"God Loveth His Children" is a pamphlet produced by the Church of Jesus Christ of Latter-day Saints (LDS Church) for members with same-sex attraction.
+"God Loveth His Children" was a pamphlet produced by the Church of Jesus Christ of Latter-day Saints (LDS Church) for members with same-sex attraction.
 It was approved in April 2007 and was announced in July 2007 through a letter to LDS Church bishops and stake presidents, and is available in 27 languages.
 It represents an official statement from the church, and follows an unofficial interview with apostle Dallin H. Oaks and general authority Lance B. Wickman in April of that year.
 The pamphlet is not new revelation or doctrinal change, but a continuation of the direction the church has been going in the past several years.
 However, church leaders say chances are slim it would deviate from its sanctions against active gay relationships.